JenySheng/cargo-dump/RUN.md

 ## How to successfully get a prediction for your cards?
 Use following commands in your terminal:

-  - “trunk serve” (then you can open a web such as google and use “http://localhost:8080/”).
+  - `trunk serve` (then you can open a web such as google and use “http://localhost:8080/”).
 Then you can see our UI design of our webpage(if you want to get your prediction in a user friendly website)

-  - open a new terminal, type “cargo run”.
+  - open a new terminal, type `cargo run`.
 Then you can follow the instructions(please follow that or you will get “panicked”) in the terminal.
 You can get the prediction in the terminal.
-If you want to start a new group of cards, you need to close the terminal and open a new terminal and type "cargo run".
+If you want to start a new group of cards, you need to close the terminal and open a new terminal and type `cargo run`.